ucbpsychtech/ucbpsychtech.github.io/_posts/2019-11-05-Eliza-Kosoy.md

 **How will your findings have real-world implications?**

 AI has various applications for the world, ideally making certain mundane tasks more automated and thus freeing humans from certain kinds of work, perhaps we were not meant to be doing.
-Investigating the nature of curiousity has potential for changing its purpose for people and maybe even encouraging everyone to be a bit more naturally curious.
+Investigating the nature of curiosity has potential for changing its purpose for people and maybe even encouraging everyone to be a bit more naturally curious.

 **Finally, what advances would you like to see in your field in the next two decades?**